BrianMinehane/HomeIoT/README.md

 This is what I want to connect up to remotely - ideally using MSFT Azure via my home Internet connection.

 Smoking something?
 Nope- just cooking food!
-My coding days are long past - think Frotran, Pascal, SQLWindows (Gupta) and Ingres DB Hence, I need help
+My coding days are long past - think Fortran, Pascal, SQLWindows (Gupta) and Ingres DB Hence, I need help

 More to follow